OSU-Libraries-Research-Services/data_visualization/README.md

 ## 🎨 Use colors and fonts wisely
 - Limit your color palette to maintain clarity and accessbility.
 - Use color to emphasize key point.
-- Stciek to clean, readable fonts and avoid unnecessary styling.
+- Stick to clean, readable fonts and avoid unnecessary styling.

 ---
 ## ✂️ Less is better.